ecolution-engineering-gmbh/ifc-viewer-basic/README.md

  ```

 ## 3. Upload any .ifc file
-If you want to upload a new ifc-model, reload the website first.
+- If you want to upload a new ifc-model, reload the website first.
+- Feel free to use an example ifc-modell (/ifc_modells)